 - Pro edition from €29

-Iperius Backup is available in a highly usable free edition which retains many great backup features alongside several premium editions which enhance this offering even further.
-More information on both the free and premium editions of Iperius Backup can be found via the official Iperius website.
+Iperius Backup is available in a highly usable free edition which retains many great backup features alongside several premium editions which enhance this offering further.
+More information on both editions can be found via the official Iperius website.

 9) Paragon Backup & Recovery CE

-Long regarded as a leading free disk imaging backup solution for Windows (64-bit versions only), Paragon Backup & Recovery Community Edition (CE) offers robust functionality despite being free-to-use for non-commercial purposes, making it a highly valuable tool.
+For a long time regarded as a leading disk imaging-based backup solution for Windows, Paragon Backup & Recovery Community Edition (CE) offers robust backup functionality whilst remaining free-to-use for non-commercial purposes.

 - Powerful free edition